-My interests comprise haptics and personal fabrication, as well as intelligent user interfaces together with the different areas of HCI and UX Design in general.
+My interests especially comprise haptics and intelligent user interfaces, along with the different areas of HCI and UX Design.

-My supervisor is Jan Thar.
 During my working time I usually can be found in the FabLab (room 2213) which is being led by Jan Thar

 A vest which should "enable vision impaired users to experience their surroundings by vibratory actuation on the belly" (VibroVision Project).
-I developed the software for our Haptic Toolkit and am still maintaining the software and hardware for our new prototype of the Haptic Vest we are carrying around and presenting at different exhibitions.
+I developed the software for our Haptic Toolkit and am still maintaining our new prototypes of the Haptic Vest which we are carrying around and presenting at different exhibitions (see below).

 Nowadays, smartphones are replacing a variety of tools like presenters or remote controls for smart televisions.
 In these cases the users' eyes are focusing on a distant screen while the interaction remains on the smartphones touch display.
-During the CTHCI18 course we tried to overcome the problem of missing haptic feedback on the touch-surface by taking advantage of force-touch and porting tactile landmarks (introduced by Hueber et al. 2015) on the front of the smartphone device.
-By conducting a small user-study and performing a statistical analysis we showed that the transparent landmarks indeed can improve the user performance for target selection tasks on distant screens.
+During the CTHCI18 course we tried to overcome the problem of missing haptic feedback on the touch-surface by taking advantage of force-touch and porting tactile landmarks (introduced by Hueber et al. 2015) to the front of the smartphone device.
+Our small user-study and statistical analysis showed that the transparent landmarks indeed can improve the users performance for target selection tasks on distant screens.